arielsalminen/vue-design-system/docs/faq.md

 ## What browsers are supported?

 The development environment supports the following browsers.
 To tweak browsers supported in production you will want to edit the [browsers list in package.json](https://github.com/viljamis/vue-design-system/blob/master/package.json#L172-L180).
+To see what browsers are selected by the browser list, run `npx browserslist --config="package.json"` in the root directory of this project.

 | BROWSER         | VERSION |
 | --------------- | ------- |